Advice for the Bar Examinee (2016 ed.)

 In this regard, I strongly advise the use of reviewers which are in Q&A form or which give examples or illustrations of the rules.
 This reviewers will serve the dual purpose of being a review material as well as a training material for answering the bar which is substantially made up of problem-type or fact-based questions.

 PREPARE A BAR REVIEW SCHEDULE.
 A bar-review schedule is your road-map to navigating the six months of bar review.
-When you are enrolled in a bar review center, synchronize your schedule with the bar review center’s schedule otherwise you will not be reviewing effectively.
-In this regard, choose a bar review center wherein there is a topical continuity in the schedule, that is, where one particular bar exam subject is discussed at a time before proceeding to another bar exam subject.
+If you are enrolled in a bar review center, synchronize your schedule with that of the bar review center.
+Otherwise you will not be reviewing effectively.
+It’s not advisable to listen to the lecturer discuss negotiable instruments and then go home and read up on labor relations.
+In this regard, choose a bar review center wherein there is a topical unity and continuity in the schedule, that is, where one particular bar exam subject is discussed at a time before proceeding to another bar exam subject.
 Avoid bar review centers with a hodgepodge schedule where for example, negotiable instruments is discussed on one day, then labor relations on the next, and then civil procedure on the day after.

 My advice is that you study one bar exam subject before going to another.
 Some advise reviewing one subject in the first half of the day (say remedial law) and then another (say commercial law) in the second half of the day.
 The avowed purpose is to avoid ennui.
 I think this sacrifices focus and effectiveness just to add variety.
 One must simply have the self-discipline and drive to study one bar subject at a time.

+If you are not attending or viewing bar review lectures, you have to prepare your own detailed schedule.
 A rule of thumb in dividing your study time is to multiply the number of days available for review with the weight given to a particular bar examination subject.
-Assume that you have 130 days allocated for your review (April to August excluding Sundays).
+Let us say that you have 156 days allocated for your review (May to October, excluding Sundays).
 Political law has a weight of 15%.
-130 days multiplied by 15% will give you 19 days.
-So you allocate 19 days more or less for political law.
+156 days multiplied by 15% will give you 23 days.
+So you allocate 23 days more or less for political law.

 In your review schedule, the last bar subjects that you should study should be labor law and then political law (the so-called “mirror schedule).
 This will enhance the effectiveness of your review since political law and labor law are the bar exam subjects you will tackle on the first Sunday.

-In your daily study schedule, your wake-up time should be at 4:30 a.m. and lights out should be at 9 p.m.
-This is to make your body clock adjust to this schedule so that by October or the bar month, you would be used to sleeping early and waking up early.
+I recommend that your wake-up time should be at 4:30 a.m. and “lights out” should be at 9 p.m.
+This is to make your body clock adjust to this schedule so that by November, you would be used to sleeping and waking up early.

 Despite these considerations, I strongly recommend that a bar examinee enroll in a bar review center.
 A law graduate does not have the degree of knowledge of the bar subject and the intuitive feel for what are the important topics and probable bar exam questions which an experienced bar review lecturer has.
 Also a bar review center provides case and statutory updates, which because of time limitations, is often not provided by law schools.